rec/gitz/doc/git-adjust.rst

   ``-v, --verbose``: Report all messages in great detail

-  ``-e EDIT, --edit EDIT``: Edit commit that is used to amend the target.
+  ``-a APPLY, --apply APPLY``: Apply commit that is used to amend the target.
 If empty, use the changes in the staging area.

   ``-m MESSAGE, --message MESSAGE``: If set, use this for the message of the amended commit